alesofia9/student-portfolio/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the link to explore the site: https://alesofia9.github.io/student-portfolio/

 ## Usage